-Risotto, literal translation “little rice”, is a northern Italian short grained rice dish that has a creamy texture due to the rice releasing it’s starch while stirring during the cooking process.
+Risotto – literal translation “little rice” – is a northern Italian short-grained rice dish that has a creamy texture due to the rice releasing its starch as it cooks.

 Risotto has a bad reputation for being difficult.
 True, it does require some stove-top babysitting, but it’s not a difficult dish to make.

 This rendition of risotto has two easy to grill ingredients added to make it a hearty meal.
 I paired it with an arugula salad to round out the meal.Print

 - salt pepper

 - 1 package Aidell’s Italian chicken sausage

 - 1/4 cup fresh grated parmesan cheese (NEVER THE IN THE JAR PROCESSED STUFF!)

 Saute onion in oil and butter for 3 minutes.
 Turn heat on burner to medium low and add garlic, being careful not to burn it.
 After the garlic becomes fragrant, turn burner back up to medium/medium high and add rice, stirring for about 2 minutes.

 Stir in 1 cup of broth, Continue cooking and stirring until liquid is absorbed.
 Continue to do this one cup of broth at a time as each one becomes absorbed.
 (This will take about 40 minutes over all).